 |vGPU Profile||The vGPU profile for the pool is the vGPU profile of the snapshot you selected.
 The pool inherits this profile.
 This profile cannot be edited during the pool creation process.

-After a pool is provisioned, you can publish the image to change the vGPU profile.
+After a pool is provisioned, you can publish a new image to change the vGPU profile.

 Mixed vGPU profiles on a single vSphere cluster (containing any number of ESXi hosts) are supported.